cfpb/design-system/docs/pages/wells.md

   Ideally, content within a well should not take up more than a third of page content.
 guidelines: >-
-  Text, images, and embedded media (like video) may be placed within wells, however, if content includes imagery, also consider the [featured content module](/design-system/patterns/featured-content-module).
+  Wells should generally be text-based.
+If content must include imagery or videos, use the [featured content module](/design-system/patterns/featured-content-module) instead.
 Examples of types of content to include:

   * Headings (H2 - H5).
 Headings should be as succinct as possible and 35 characters or less (including spaces)